hkint/go-gemini-telegram-bot/README.md

 ## Features

-- Chat with an AI assistant (powered by Gemini) in Telegram
+- Chat with an AI assistant (powered by `Google Gemini`) on Telegram
+- Support both `gemini-pro` and `gemini-pro-vision` models
+  (The `gemini-pro-vision` model is not optimized for multi-turn conversations)
-- Restrict bot access to allowed users
+- Restrict bot access to authorized users

 ## Configuration